 How You Can Be Successful in a Medication-Assisted Treatment Program: Although the use of methadone can provide patients with relief from the physical symptoms of withdrawal, lasting recovery requires effort, time, and sincere dedication on behalf of the patient.
 Patients are able to dramatically increase the chances that lasting recovery will occur when they actively play a role in their treatment.
 Our team of medical experts is readily available to assist patients throughout the entire treatment process.

 How to Support Your Loved One during Medication-Assisted Treatment: Before you are able to provide your loved one with the support that they require for lasting recovery, you must first receive support of your own.
 Addiction affects each individual that it touches, which is why everyone involved must seek out treatment.
 Individual therapy, support groups, and family therapy are excellent sources of education, support, and guidance that can productively assist individuals in strengthening their bonds with their loved one as he or she progresses towards recovery.

 The following side effects have been associated with the use of methadone:

 - Hypotension (low blood pressure)

-To learn more about methadone as well as the other treatment options that we offer, please contact Discovery House Comprehensive Treatment Centers of Rhode Island today.
+To learn more about methadone as well as the other treatment options that we offer, please contact Rhode Island Comprehensive Treatment Centers today.
 We look forward to answering all of your questions and preparing you for an opioid-free future.